mixxxdj/manual/source/hardware/controllers/numark_dj2go2_touch.rst

 Controller Mapping
 ------------------

-Everything in this mapping is standard except from the Level knobs, which have been remapped to a filter effect.
+Everything in this mapping is standard except:
+ - the Level knobs have been remapped to a filter effect,
+ - the browse encoder can be used to preview tracks, with an added seek functionality.

 Known Issues
 ------------